 It should be noted that the UK is an awful jurisdiction for privacy – and VPNs for that matter.
 The UK government requires telecoms to keep detailed usage logs of all their customers.
 This data is stored in government databases for a full two years under the Investigatory Powers Act.
 We do not recommend any VPN services based in the UK because they will need to operate under these privacy-abusing laws.

 No background check of HMA is complete without discussing the case of HMA proving logs to authorities.
 In what became known as the LulzSec case, HMA provided logs to US authorities who were trying to catch someone who hacked Sony.
 With HideMyAss providing logs to the FBI, they were able to catch the HMA user.
-This is similar to the PureVPN logging case.
-There was also the case of IPVanish logging users, which we examined in our IPVanish vs NordVPN comparison.
+This is similar to the PureVPN logging case, which we covered in our PureVPN review.
+There was also the case of IPVanish logging users, which we examined in the IPVanish vs NordVPN comparison.

 Background check winner: NordVPN